The Yangtze: Three Gorges Passage

 After the Nile and the Amazon, the Yangtze is the third longest river in the world.

 The Yangtze or Chang Jiang is also the longest river in Asia.
-That really is saying something when you consider that the Yellow River #2 is 5464 km, the Mekong #3 is 4909km, and the Indus #9 and Brahmaputra #10 are each 2909km.
+That really is saying something when you consider that the Yellow River #2 is 5464 km (3395 mi), the Mekong #3 is 4909 km (3035 mi), and the Indus #9 and Brahmaputra #10 are each 2909 km (1808 mi).
 Numbers 4-8 are rivers in Russia that run from south to north in Siberia and flow into the Arctic Ocean.

-The Yangtze rises in the west from the glaciers in the Tibetan Plateau and empties into the East China Sea, covering 6300 km/3915 miles, while draining eleven provinces from Qinghai to Shanghai.
+The Yangtze rises in the west from the glaciers on the Tibetan Plateau and empties into the East China Sea The river flows 6300 kilometers (3915 miles) while draining eleven provinces from Qinghai to Shanghai.

-Most of the passengers were Chinese families or groups of enthusiastic business colleagues.
-In the spacious dining room I was seated at the round table with the other Westerners.
-The Chinese food was plentiful and varied and not too spicy.
-The kitchen accommodated any dietary needs.
-(This was no Column A and Column B emporium.)
+Most of the passengers are Chinese families or groups of enthusiastic Chinese business colleagues.
+In the spacious dining room I am seated at a round table with the other Westerners.
+The Chinese food is plentiful and varied and not too spicy.
+The kitchen accommodates any dietary needs.
+(This is no Column A and Column B emporium.)

-We Westerners congregated in the ultra deluxe cabin of a couple from Texas.
-The cabin was at the very front of the boat.
-It had a comfortable lounge, a bedroom large enough for the captain and half the crew, a bed large enough for the other half, and an enormous outdoor private deck - perfect for viewing, chatting and the occasional adult beverage.
+A couple from Texas had booked an ultra deluxe cabin where we Westerners are invited to congregate .
+The cabin is at the very front of the boat.
+It has a comfortable lounge, a bedroom large enough for the captain and half the crew, a bed large enough for the other half, and an enormous outdoor private deck - perfect for viewing, chatting and the occasional adult beverage.

-Most of the President staff were young university students working a summer job.
-They were delightful, friendly, curious and pleased to be able to practice their oral English.
-My waitress was the beautiful Shanny, a student at Wuhan University where she is majoring in Maritime Hospitality Management.
+Most of the President staff are young university students working a summer job.
+They are delightful, friendly, curious and pleased to be able to practice their English.
+My waitress is the beautiful Shanny, a student at Wuhan University where she is majoring in Maritime Hospitality Management.
 Shall I volunteer to be a visiting lecturer?

 But the River and the Gorges.
 What mere words would be adequate to describe them?

-Modern, architectural giants span the broad river, some more than 1000m long (3280 ft).
-Cities of millions, towns and villages peer down on the river from the misty hills.
+Modern, architectural giant bridges span the broad river, some more than 1000m long (3280 ft).
+Cities of millions, small towns and villages peer down on the river from the misty hills.

 The Yangtze River and the Three Gorges themselves?
 Majestic?
 Mysterious?
 Magical?
 Mere words.
 Suffice it to say, this is a very special place.
 A place to cruise.
 A place to dine.
 A place to be.

-And for me, traveling in China, the Yangtze and the Three Gorges along with the Three Gorges Dam is also a "must see."
+And for me, the Yangtze and the Three Gorges along with the Three Gorges Dam is also a "must see."